Innkeeper Shellie took these photos of The Claiborne House B&B from Bald Knob in the Town of Rocky Mount (a couple blocks from us).

 What is so special about the Blue Ridge Parkway?
 Imagine driving 469 miles of Southern Appalachian vistas and never having to stop.
 Nearly 500 miles in length with no stops, no signage and nothing commercial to distract you?
 It is about time you did.

-The Claiborne House Bed and Breakfast is exactly the half way point on the BRP in VA.
-We are only 15 miles to MP 121 entrance/exit to the Parkway which makes day tripping delightful!
+The Claiborne House Bed and Breakfast is exactly the half way point on the BRP in Virginia.
+We are only 15 miles to MP 121 entrance/exit to the Parkway which makes day tripping delightful.
 As many guests discover, trying to drive the entire length of this scenic road takes a little while longer than anticipated.
 The speed limit on the BRP is maximum 45 mph.

 The BRP links two national parks – The Shenandoah National Park in Virginia and The Great Smokey Mountains National Park in North Carolina and Tennessee.